 Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnosis.

-Symptoms include: fever, cough, and shortness of breath, with severity ranging from mild to severe illness.
+Symptoms include: fever, cough, loss of taste or smell, and shortness of breath, with severity ranging from mild to severe illness.

 TAKE THESE STEPS: